FAQ's

 • Registration is automatic - once you sign up, you're in.
 There is no prior approval process.

-• To register, you must have a free account at BAS (Bike Adventure Series).
+• To register, you must have a free account at Bike Adventure Series

 • The organization reserves the right to refuse participation at any time, at its sole discretion, with a full refund of the registration fee.